.223 Remington: Rifling

+NATO chose a 178-mm (1-in-7) rifling twist rate for the 5.56×45mm NATO chambering.
+The SS109/M855 5.56×45mm NATO ball cartridge requires a minimum 228 mm (1-in-9) twist rate, while adequately stabilizing the longer NATO L110/M856 5.56×45mm NATO tracer projectile requires an even faster 178 mm (1-in-7) twist rate.

 Comparisons

 The table contains some estimated pressures based on normal proofing practice and on the known increases in pressure caused by bullet setback (which is a similar occurrence with regard to pressure).
 The proof pressure of M197 is 70,000 psi.

 The following table shows the differences in nomenclature, rifling, throating, and normal, maximum, and safe pressures:

-Beside the NATO EPVAT testing pressure testing protocols the other employed peak pressure measurement methodology or methodologies to correlate this table remain unknown.
+Key to peak pressure measurement methods: